ijeffries/hotel-review-text-mining/README.md

   ```
 #list of packages used
-packages <- c("dplyr", "tidyr", "ggplot2", "class", "rpart", "rpart.plot", "neuralnet", "arules",
+packages <- c("tm", "wordcloud", "lubridate", "SnowballC", "ggplot2", "dplyr",
-              "plyr", "mltools", "arulesViz", "plotly", "RCurl")
+              "tidyr", "plylr")

-#check to see if package is already installed, if not, install
+#check to see if package is already installed
 for(p in packages){
   if(!require(p, character.only = TRUE)) {
     install.packages(p)
     library(p, character.only = TRUE)
   }
 }
 ```

 ## Credits

-1. Would like to thank Ben Hammer for the county_facts.csv and county_facts_dictionary.csv datasets, which were taken off [Kaggle](https://www.kaggle.com/benhamner/2016-us-election/home).
+1. Would like to thank Dr. Mo Saraee for the maldives_hotel_reviews.csv dataset.
-2. Would like to thank Steve Palley for the pres16results.csv dataset, which was taken off [Kaggle](https://www.kaggle.com/stevepalley/2016uspresidentialvotebycounty/home).
+2. Would like to thank Bing Liu and Minqing Hu for the negative-lexicon.txt and positive-lexicon.txt files, which was taken off [their website](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html#lexicon).

 ## License